 If a simple mint can do this for customers who just paid for a full meal, you can definitely offer some value for free post-purchase, no matter what you're selling.

-PS: Might we offer you a free e-Book consisting of 75 customer service facts, quotes, and statistics?
-Consider it our free mint to you ;).
+Don't miss our free resource consisting of 75 customer service facts, quotes, and statistics?
+Consider it our free mint to you! ;).